U.S. Stocks Poised for Weekly Decline

 ADVERTISEMENT

-Large retailers Macy's and Kohl's tumbled on Thursday after they reported disappointing second-quarter results.
-On Friday, fellow retailer J.C.
-Penney dropped 16% after its second-quarter loss exceeded expectations.

-In other corporate news, shares of Snapchat parent Snap fell 13% after it reported earnings late Thursday that missed analyst forecasts.
-Nvidia's shares shed more than 5% after the chip maker's revenue rose only 2% from the first quarter.

-The escalated talk of violence between the two countries simply provided an excuse for a selloff many investors consider overdue, some investors and analysts said.
+The escalation provided an excuse for a selloff many investors consider overdue, some investors and analysts said.

 On average, the S&P 500 falls 5% or more every 10 weeks and the index falls 10% every 33 weeks, according to data analyzed by AllianceBernstein going back to 1928.
 It has been more than a year since the last 5% downdraft in stocks and more than 76 weeks since the stock market suffered a 10% loss.